ZachWolpe/MLAGA/README.md

 ## Running the pipeline

-Once your AWS is configured correctly, you only need to run _stage 1_ locally & _stage 2_ & _3_ will be triggered automatically.
+Once your AWS account is configured, simply run _stage 1_ locally. _Stage 2_ & _3_ will be triggered automatically by `AWS Event Bridge`.

 ### Stage 1 - Youtube to Audio (s3)